CyberGhost 2020 Review

 A DNS-server is, essentially, the internet’s telephone operator.
-Its job is storing vast domain name numbers with respective IP addresses.
-This means that you, the user, can enter the name of the site that you want to visit and a DNS server will translate it to numbers and send you to the proper IP address.
+Its job is storing vast amounts of domain name numbers with respective IP addresses.
+This means that you, the user, can enter the name of the site that you want to visit.
+And a DNS server will translate it to the corresponding numbers, and send you to the proper IP address.

-VPN that uses its very own DNS servers, s data in the exact same VPN-tunnel as your other online activities.
-No third-party or government/organization can log or censor here.
+If a VPN uses its own DNS servers, the redirection process takes place in the same VPN-tunnel as your other online activities.
+No third-party or government / organisation can log or censor here.

 Does CyberGhost use its own DNS servers?